Monitoring platform events

 Events must be of system origin (origin = SYSTEM).

-Event types are mapped to business types.
-A type that has no equivalent in the business event receives an empty value.
-Information about the event type mappings is provided below:
+Event types are modified to a business type.
+A type that does not have an equivalent in the business event receives an empty value.
+Information about the event type mapping is below:

 System event (eximee)